 Comprehensive Institutional Plan

-Northern Lakes College has always been connected to our communities through our Community Education Councils and have responded to the needs of our region.
-In the past year we have added three new programs to our program mix including the Paramedic program, the Community Health Promotions Certificate and Diploma programs and the Water and Wastewater Certification program.
-As well, our Northern Lakes College Shell Canada Power Engineering and Technology Centre in Peace River came on stream this year and has provided enhanced opportunity for our learners.
-We have also added our Mobile Trades Training units to support outreach to smaller communities to access pre-Apprenticeship, pre-Technology and Dual Credit programming.
+Northern Lakes College has always been connected to our communities through our Community Education Councils (CEC) and who ensure that programming is adapted to the unique demands in their own community.
+Our Mobile Trades Training units to support outreach to smaller communities to access pre-Apprenticeship, pre-Technology and Dual Credit programming.
 Our future plans include the addition of environmental programming as well as programs to support our growing Forestry industry.